GateNLP/gateplugin-LearningFramework/Installation.md

   plugin that has not yet been downloaded to your computer will get downloaded (and stored in your local Maven cache)

+IMPORTANT: if you want to use a wrapper-based learning algorithm (Weka, Sklearn, Pytorch, Keras etc.) additional installation steps specific to that wrapper may be required.
+See the documentation for that algorithm for additional information.

 For GATE version 8.4.x or earlier, the LearningFramework plugin can get installed using the plugin manager of that GATE version:
 * Click on the "jigsaw puzzle" icon or choose "Manage Creole Plugins" from the "File" menu